This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Here are the steps you will follow for this propagation method:

-- If you plan to collect the seeds from the air plants you have at home, check the surface of a tillandsia that is currently blooming.
+• If you plan to collect the seeds from the air plants you have at home, check the surface of a blooming tillandsia.
 You will find some wisps of cotton on the tips of the plant, the seeds you will be working with.
 The other option is to have ready seeds purchased from a nursery.

-- Once your seeds are ready, place them in a bowl or container.
+• Once your seeds are ready, place them in a bowl or container.
 Add some water to this container to soak your seeds.
-You will need to soak them for at least three weeks but not longer than four weeks.
-Place the soaked seeds in an area that is within eyesight to avoid forgetting about them.
+You must soak them for at least three weeks but not longer than four weeks.
+Place the soaked seeds in an area within your eyesight to avoid forgetting about them.

-- After soaking your seeds, you will need to observe them through the days as you wait for them to swell and expand in size.
+• After soaking your seeds, you must observe them through the days as you wait for them to swell and expand in size.
 You will know your seeds have started germinating when they appear light green and have a rice-grain size.

-- It is at the stage of the dawn of germination that you will remove your seeds from the container they were in and spread them evenly on a cheesecloth.
+• At the dawn of germination, you will remove your seeds from the container they were in and spread them evenly on a cheesecloth.
 Ensure you have placed this cheesecloth in an area that receives a lot of indirect sunlight.
 But if you need to place it inside, ensure they are close to a southern or eastern-facing window.

-- Another thing that your seedlings need to flourish is fertilizer.
+• Another thing that your seedlings need to flourish is fertilizer.
 Consult with the attendants at your gardening center for the best liquid fertilizer that is made specifically for tillandsias.
 Once you get this fertilizer, utilize the instructions on its container to mix up what you will use on your seedlings.
-You can use the same spray bottle you use for watering your plants to fertilize them.
+You can use the same spray bottle to water your plants to fertilize them.
 The best recommendation is to fertilize your plant at least once a month.

-- Here comes the time you’ve been waiting for, once your plants are grown enough, like a few inches tall, you can take them to a new location.
+• Here comes the time you’ve been waiting for; once your plants are grown enough, like a few inches tall, you can take them to a new location.
 Pick an ideal spot in your home that is well-lit and dry since too much water can spoil your plant.
 Decide on a display method that works best for you.
-You can choose to place them in a decorative glass container or attach them to natural surfaces like rocks.
+You can place them in a decorative glass container or attach them to natural surfaces like rocks.

-- And with these few but detailed steps, you will certainly achieve the results you hope for with propagating tillandsias from seeds.
+• And with these few detailed steps, you will certainly achieve the results you hope for with propagating tillandsias from seeds.

-Click the link 12 Air Plants Easy to Take Care of to know what air plants are for you.
+Click 12 Air Plants Easy to Take Care of to know what air plants are for you.

 How To Care for Your Newly Acquired Air Plants